mpchadwick/Mpchadwick_PageCacheHitRate/README.md

 - **`Mpchadwick_PageCacheHitRate_Model_Tracker_File`** A log file will be used for for logging hits / misses.
 A new file will be created each day.
 - **`Mpchadwick_PageCacheHitRate_Model_Tracker_NewRelic`** Hits and misses will be tracked as [New Relic custom events](https://docs.newrelic.com/docs/insights/new-relic-insights/adding-querying-data/inserting-custom-events-new-relic-apm-agents).
 [NOTE: untested].

-You can easily create your own tracker if you'd prefer a differrent means of tracking.
+You can easily create your own tracker if you'd prefer a different means of tracking.
 Simply implement the `Mpchadwick_PageCacheHitRate_Model_TrackerInterface` interface and configure your class as the `<tracker>` in an xml file in `/app/etc`.

 ###Metrics